 Figure 9: a graph of an AMR sentence (Flanigan et al.).
 The head want has two arguments: boy and visit.
-Here both arguments have different duplicate roles: the object, visit, also functions as a head node for its own arguments while boy functions as a subject for both want and visit, as denoted with arrows pointing from these verbs towards the subject (ARGO).
+Here both arguments have different duplicate roles: the object visit also functions as a head node for its own arguments while boy functions as an agent for both want and visit, as denoted with arrows pointing from these verbs towards the agent (ARG0).